cdwfs/mona/README.md

 Change Log
 ----------
+ - **2014-06-04:** I took another detour into even more boring work, and started putting together a GUI for the program.
+   I really, *really* do not enjoy GUI programming, which means I'm strongly motivated to finish this part quickly and get back to optimizations.
- - 2014-05-29: Boring work complete!
+ - **2014-05-29:** Boring work complete!
 All relevant previously-hard-coded settings and constants can now be overriden on the command line.
 This let me write a fancy Python script to run the code on a corpus of test images, dump all the output into a single folder, and generate pretty graphs to track the speed and quality of convergence for each image.
 As soon as I actually start running this script on a regular basis and archiving the results, it will give me an easy way to gauge the impact of